 Soleno Therapeutics, Inc. (the Company or Soleno) is focused on the development and commercialization of novel therapeutics for the treatment of rare diseases.
 Its lead candidate is DCCR (Diazoxide Choline) Extended-Release tablets, a once-daily oral tablet for the treatment of Prader-Willi syndrome (PWS).
-DCCR has received orphan designation for the treatment of PWS in the United States (U.S.) as well as in the European Union (E.U.).
+DCCR has received Fast-Track and Breakthrough Therapy designations for the treatment of PWS in the United States (U.S.) and orphan designation for the treatment of PWS in the U.S. as well as in the European Union (E.U.).
+On June 28, 2024, the Company submitted a new drug application (NDA) to the FDA for DCCR for the treatment of PWS in individuals four years and older who have hyperphagia and on August 27, 2024 announced that the FDA granted Priority Review for the NDA and assigned a Prescription Drug User Fee Act (PDUFA) target action date of December 27, 2024.